slimshizn/PlexDBRepair/README.md

     Additional hosts and docker images can easily be supported in almost all cases with appropriate path information.
 Please contact me as needed.

+### Gettting a usable command line session
+        1. Accessing a NAS
+            Open a terminal/command line window on your computer.
+            type: ssh admin-username@IP.addr.of.NAS

+        2. Linux
+            Open a terminal session and elevate to the root (sudo) user

+        3. Windows  -- for Windows PMS hosts
+            Open a Command window
+            Follow the instructions for the Windows version of DBRepair

 ### General installation and usage instructions